Understanding Story Structure

 Using short texts that will be distributed for all to read (fiction and non-fiction), we will practise identifying these vital organs and discussing their approaches to aspects of story structure (including backstory/exposition).
 Visual strategies such as storyboarding are also introduced to help writers understand what the current structure of their draft is and how to strengthen it.

 By the end of the workshop participants will have:

 - An understanding of what story structure is and why it is important.

 - Specific tools and strategies to strengthen the story structure.

 - Practise with using the tools and strategies discussed.

 - Pen and paper or preferred device for writing.
 Please ensure your device is charged.

 - Participants are invited to bring works-in-progress which can be used for exercises during the workshop.

 About the tutor

-Dr Laurel Cohn is a book editor who is passionate about communication and the power of stories in our lives.
-As a developmental editor, she has been helping writers since the 1980s prepare their work for publication.
-She also works with publishers, businesses and community organisations, and is a popular workshop presenter.
-Laurel has a […]
+Dr Laurel Cohn is a developmental editor with a PhD in literary and cultural studies, and she’s passionate about communication and the power of stories in our lives.
+Since the late 1980s she has been helping writers prepare their work for publication.
+She also works with publishers, businesses and community organisations, and is a popular […]